squid-cache/squid-cache.github.io/BestOsForSquid.rst

   * ext4
     no data. we are looking for some ext4 experienced users to send tuning details in (if any!).
   * ext3
     another fine blend, the defaults filesystem creation parameters are just good for squid - watch out for the number of inodes - squid cached objects are usually about 12-16kb in size, make sure you have enough.
+Consider using a ''rock'' SquidConf:cache_dir if you run into inode problems.
   * ext2
     well, ext2 is a venerable good filesystem.
 But do you really want to wait for hours while your FS is being checked?
   * everything else